top of page

 Recent sales and market value

-Notice, very little of this information includes climate based data, such as weather phenomenons, environmental or landscape conditions of the property, the potential for hazards or environmental risks, average temperatures or wind patterns, proximity to noise sources, like railways, airports, farms, or the economic conditions of the community.
+Notice, very little of this information includes climate-based data, such as weather phenomenon, environmental or landscape conditions of the property, the potential for hazards or environmental risks, average temperatures or wind patterns, proximity to noise sources, like railways, airports, farms, or the economic conditions of the community.

 In the context of additional development, some neighborhoods have Home Owners Associations (HOAs) with fees for landscaping and common area maintenance, while others have no restrictions on the types of buildings that can be constructed on a private property.
 In many cases, cities have general plans or specific plans for portions of the city to stimulate economic activity that are not discussed by property listings seen at the prospective buyer level.
 However, the plans for future development in a community can be essential for the quality of life for a buyer or resident.